85 Comments

 Now, depending how quickly Migraciones reviews your application and documents, the following happens:

-If you have the document in the correct form when you receive the notification, just upload it on the Agencia Digital (not the Mesa de Partes!).
+If you have the document in the correct form when you receive the notification, just upload it.
 How it's done is explained in our article “Subsanacion - Submitting documents”.

 During the internal evaluation and approval process of any application on the Agencia Digital, Migraciones may discover that you haven’t uploaded a...